-This story is provided entirely free, and always will be.
+This story is provided entirely free.
 Please, read, and enjoy!
 All I ask in return is, if you enjoy this story, let others know.
 "In the Garden of Giants" appears on Amazon and Goodreads, and reviews are greatly appreciated!

 If you really loved this story, feel free to make my day by downloading it for $0.99 on Amazon.
 If you hated it, well, I encourage you to let me know as well.
 You can mail all criticisms to: